Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Extension problem

-As $\Jpi$ is the smallest obstruction for $\Pi$, $H$ does not contain any obstruction as an induced subgraph and $H\in \Pi$.
+As $\Jpi$ is the smallest obstruction for $\Pi$, and since by definition of $\mu$, $\mu(H)$ is larger than $\mu(K)$ for any subgraph $K$ of $H$, $H$ does not contain any obstruction as an induced subgraph and $H\in \Pi$.
 Therefore $H$ is an induced $\Pi$-subgraph of $G'$ that contains $A$ and does not intersect $B$.
-It is maximal in $G'$: if it were not, it would be possible to add a new vertex $v\in V(G)$ to $S$, but $S$ was supposed to be a maximal stable set of $G$.

-\paragraph{} Conversely, assume that there exists a maximal induced $\Pi$-subgraph $H$ of $G'$ containing $A$ and avoiding $B$.
+\paragraph{2)} Conversely, assume that there exists a maximal induced $\Pi$-subgraph $H$ of $G'$ containing $A$ and avoiding $B$.
 Then $\Jpi$ is not an induced subgraph of $H$.
-But every edge of $G$ induces a copy of $J_1$ in $G'$, and $H$ must contain all the vertices of $A$.
-Hence for all edge $uv$ of $G$, $H$ does not contain $u$ or does not contain $v$.
-Then $V(H)\cap V(G)$ is an independent set of $G$ which does not intersect $B$.
-This independent set is maximal in $G$: indeed, if there exists $x\in V(G)\setminus A$ such that $(V(H)\cap V(G))\cup\{x\}$ is a stable set of $G$, then $G'[H\cup \{x\}]$ is an induced $\Pi$-subgraph of $G'$ containing $A$, avoiding $B$, and strictly containing $H$.
-Therefore $V(G)\cap V(H)$ is a maximal stable set of $G$ which does not intersect $B$. \end{proof}
+But every edge $uv$ of $G$ "induces" a copy of $J_1$ in $G'$ (meaning, if you take both $u$, $v$, and a bunch of vertices of $A$) which together with the copies of $J_2,...,J_l$ would form a subgraph isomorphic to $J_\Pi$.
+Furthermore, $u$ and $v$ are the only vertices of that copy of $J_\Pi$ that do not belong to $A$.
+Hence, since $J_\Pi$ is an obstruction for $\Pi$ and since $H$ must contain all the vertices of $A$, $H$ does not contain $u$ or does not contain $v$.
+So $V(H)\cap V(G)$ is a stable set of $G$ which does not intersect $B$.

-Hence using this technique it is not possible to enumerate all maximal induced $\Pi$-subgraphs of a graph $G$ in polynomial delay.